Every agent now speaks xlsx

 Render any range to a PNG, or a whole workbook to a PDF, drawn the way the app would draw it.
 Post a chart to Slack, or mail a report from cron.

-// getting started
+Read the license// getting started

 Your first sheet, start to finish